kubewharf/godel-scheduler/docs/performance/best-practice.md

 - Update both max-mutating-requests-inflight and max-requests-inflight args in kube-apiserver to 10000 and 20000, respectively.
 - Either kube-scheduler or godel-scheduler is enabled in any test scenario.

-### Basic Parameters
+### Basic Setup

 - **Pod Creation Rate:** 2000 pods/s
+  - Notes: we use an in-house test tool to achieve steady pod creation rate.
+Any other Kubernetes compatible testing tools should be working seamlessly as well.
 - **Total Pods Created:** 800,000 pods
 - **Cluster Scale:** 30,000 nodes
+- **Test Environment:** All Kubernetes components used in this evaluation are vanilla and open-source available.

 ### Results and Analysis
-**Notes**: we use an in-house test tool to achieve steady pod creation rate given adequate CPU resource being avaiable.
+**TL;DR**: Godel Scheduler managed to achieve 1000+ pods/s pod scheduling throughput on average, while kube-scheduler can only make about 300 pods/s under the same setup.

 #### Kubernetes Scheduler
 Under the evaluation setup, kube-scheduler can only achieve an end-to-end throughput at about 300 pods/s, and 430 pods/s at the peak.
 The performance of kube-scheduler is shown below.
 Obviously, the pod creation rate is pretty stable during the test.